locationtech/geogig/doc/upgrade/source/Upgrade_1.1_to_1.1.1.rst

 In a clustered environment, the async operation and monitoring requests must be directed to the same node.
 This can be done by either directly talking to a node or (better) having the load balancer direct the requests to the same node.

-TODO: provide a (partial/full) list of async operations